ScreamingQQ/Scratch5.0/.github/README.md

 # Scratch5.0

-The Scratch 5.0 extension is an extension to allow people to experience what Scratch version 5.0 would be like if it was released.
+## About

+Scratch 5.0 is a reimagined extension that invites users to explore the possibilities of what Scratch version 5.0 could be.
+By combining innovation with the essence of the beloved visual programming platform, this extension provides a fresh and exciting take on coding education.
+Whether you're an experienced coder or a curious beginner, Scratch 5.0 aims to inspire creativity, problem-solving, and fun through its upgraded features and user-centric design.

 ## Features